Agencies investigate averted plane crash at New York airport

 Delta Air Lines' departing Boeing 737 plane then came to a safe stop on the John F. Kennedy International Airport runway as the other crossed in front around 8:45 p.m., the Federal Aviation Administration said in a statement.

-Brian Heale, a passenger on the Delta flight, said at first he thought the abrupt stop was a mechanical issue.
+Brian Healy, a passenger on the Delta flight, said at first he thought the abrupt stop was a mechanical issue.

 “There was this abrupt jerk of the plane, and everyone was sort of thrust forward from the waist,” he recalled.
 “There was an audible reaction when the brakes happened, like a gasp.
 And then there was a total silence for a couple of seconds.”